Analysis of information sources in references of the Wikipedia article "Soviet Union" in English language version.

 The new evidence shows that administrative command planning and Stalin's forced industrialization strategies failed in the 1930s and beyond.
 The economic miracle chronicled in official hagiographies and until recently faithfully recounted in Western textbooks has no basis in fact.
 It is the statistical artefact not of index number relativity (the Gerschenkron effect) but of misapplying to the calculation of growth cost prices that do not accurately measure competitive value.
 The standard of living declined during the 1930s in response to Stalin's despotism, and after a brief improvement following his death, lapsed into stagnation.
 Glasnost and post-communist revelations interpreted as a whole thus provide no basis for Getty, Rittersporn & Zemskov's relatively favorable characterization of the methods, economic achievements and human costs of Stalinism.
 The evidence demonstrates that the suppression of markets and the oppression of vast segments of the population were economically counterproductive and humanly calamitous, just as anyone conversant with classical economic theory should have expected.

 Neoliberal austerity has created demographic losses exceeding Stalin's deportations back in the 1940s (although without the latter's loss of life).
 As government cutbacks in education, healthcare and other basic social infrastructure threaten to undercut long-term development, young people are emigrating to better their lives rather than suffer in an economy without jobs.
-More than 12% of the overall population (and a much larger percentage of its labor force) now works abroad.
+More than 12% of the overall population (and a much larger percentage of its labour force) now works abroad.

 Forced Conversion under Atheistic Regimes: It might be added that the most modern example of forced "conversions" came not from any theocratic state, but from a professedly atheist government—that of the Soviet Union under the Communists.

 Neoliberal austerity has created demographic losses exceeding Stalin's deportations back in the 1940s (although without the latter's loss of life).
 As government cutbacks in education, healthcare and other basic social infrastructure threaten to undercut long-term development, young people are emigrating to better their lives rather than suffer in an economy without jobs.
-More than 12% of the overall population (and a much larger percentage of its labor force) now works abroad.
+More than 12% of the overall population (and a much larger percentage of its labour force) now works abroad.